HOME SUN MERCURY VENUS EARTH MARS JUPITER SATURN URANUS NEPTUNE PLUTO COMPARE

 CLICK IMAGE FOR LARGER VIEW

-The Imaginative Sculpture, much larger than the scale object, is designed to catch a bright sun reflection and capture attention from afar, as well as to convey some aspects of the planet Pluto.
+The Imaginative Sculpture, much larger than the scale object, is designed to catch a bright sun reflection and capture attention from afar, as well as to convey some aspects of these cold worlds.
 It consists of an 18-inch diameter sphere of highly polished stainless steel set atop a boulder.

 CLICK IMAGE FOR LARGER VIEW

-The Imaginative Sculpture's appearance is intended to be reflective of its surroundings (literally, in fact.
-JPL and the riparian environment can be seen in its mirror-bright finish) and the dwarf planet's cold and unknown nature.
+The Imaginative Sculpture's appearance is intended to be reflective of the cold and unknown nature of the many worlds beyond Neptune.
 The base is an Imperial Black granite boulder.
 Approximate height with sphere is 4 feet 6 inches.
 The sphere is fixed to its boulder base, and the base is attached to footing at the ground.

 The Scale Model is part of a unique orbital disk depicting Pluto's equatorial plane, highly inclined, and the scale model dwarf planet on the angle of its polar axis.
 The base supporting the Scale Model is a pre-cast, uniquely finished concrete pedestal, with informational insets and a title plaque in stainless steel, copper or brass, with etched enamel infill.
 The information included will place Pluto in context within the greater Kuiper Belt, and will explain its "dwarf planet" status.